roajonny/common/docs/source/architecture/modules.rst

 UART
 ----

-This section describes the generic UART module which is used for both Ch.1 and CH.2.
+This section describes the generic UART module which is re-used for both channels 1 & 2.

 |